monstagorilla/VA/README.md

 limitations under the License.

-### VA logo
+### Logo

 The VA logo is a figurative trade mark and has a dedicated license.
+You may use the logo under certain conditions.
 For more information, see the [README file in the logo folder](logo/README.md).

 <center>
 ![alt text](logo/VA_logo_solitaire_bt_300x200.png "Official solitaire VA (Virtual Acoustics) logo, black & transparent")